Villavicencio: Festival

-Las Malocas Park is the place where the participants will demonstrate their skills in llano work and rodeo, and where llanera music is also the protagonist with great exponents of this Colombian-Venezuelan genre.
-This event is in March, Women's Month and lasts three days, it is dedicated to exalting the skills of the llanera women and also summons other sportswomen from other countries.The llanera women compete in different modalities such as milking, agility and dexterity in horse riding, saddling, and rein handling.
+Occurring annually in Las Malocas Park, participants demonstrate their skills in llano work and rodeo, and where llanera music is also performed by top musicians of this Colombian-Venezuelan genre.
+This event is in March, Women's Month and lasts three days, it is dedicated to exalting the skills of the llanera women and also summons other sportswomen from other countries.
+The llanera women compete in different events such as milking, agility and dexterity in horse riding, saddling, and rein handling.